alt text

 About

-I am a final-year PhD candidate in the Department of Computer Science at Cornell University and an NSF GRFP fellow.
-I work with Adrian Sampson in the Computer Architecture and Programming Abstractions research group.
-My research interests span programming languages and systems, with a special affinity for applied formal methods.
-I like systems that use solver-aided reasoning to make it easier for developers to trust their low-level code.
-I work on Diospyros, a compiler that uses equality saturation to find vectorization for energy-efficient hardware, and the Kani Rust Verifier, a bit-precise verifier for sequential Rust code.
+My research interests span programming languages and systems, with a focus on applying lightweight formal methods to the compiler stack.
+I like systems that make it easier for developers to trust their low-level code.
+Recently, I have been contributing to verification efforts for ISLE, a term-rewriting language for instruction lowering within Cranelift (a native code generator for Wasmtime and an alternative backend for Rust).
+Previously, I worked on Diospyros, a compiler that uses equality saturation to find vectorization for energy-efficient hardware, and the Kani Rust Verifier, a bit-precise verifier for sequential Rust code.

-I completed my bachelor’s at Brown, where I worked on some projects using modeling tools and refinement types.
-I spent two years at Apple engineering health software for the iPhone and Apple Watch.
+I received my PhD from the Department of Computer Science at Cornell University, where I worked in Adrian Sampson’s Computer Architecture and Programming Abstractions research group.
+I completed my bachelor’s at Brown, where I contributed to projects using modeling tools and refinement types.
+I spent some time at Apple engineering health software for the iPhone and Apple Watch.

 My CV.